livepeer/bounties/README.md

 ## Steps to Apply

+> [!WARNING]\
+> Please wait for the issue to be assigned to you before starting work.
+To prevent duplication of effort, submissions for unassigned issues will not be accepted.

 1. **Find an Open Bounty**: Browse the open issues labeled [bounty](https://github.com/livepeer/bounties/labels/bounty).
 Use this filter: [is:open is:issue no:assignee label:bounty](https://github.com/livepeer/bounties/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+label%3Abounty).
 2. **Express Your Interest**: Comment on the issue to indicate your interest and explain why you're the ideal candidate for the task.
 3. **Wait for Review**: Our team will review expressions of interest and select the best candidate.